Yagnikfadadu/Yagnikfadadu/README.md

 I'm a passionate developer and a recent graduate in Information Technology Engineering.
 My interests lie at the intersection of software development, artificial intelligence (Computer Vision & L.A.), and building systems that improve everyday life.

 This GitHub profile is a curated showcase of some of the projects I’ve built during my academic journey and beyond.
-I have many unreleased works that are *dying* to be uploaded—stay tuned, I’ll keep updating this space soon!
+I have many unreleased works that are *"dying"* to be uploaded - stay tuned, I’ll keep updating this space soon!

 ---